Can’t Hold Back | Returning Home Book 2

 Perfect.
 The handshake would do its magic, and Becca could handle the rest.

 Alia watched the two of them, golden in the sun, and felt—

 A curl of something in her chest.
 The pleasure of a match well made, maybe.

 “I’m gonna grab some lemonade.
 Either of you—”

 Alia walked away.

 Half an hour later, Becca caught her arm beside the dessert table.

 “Are you sure?
 He talked to you first.
 You guys looked like you were enjoying yourselves.”

-When she answered, she made herself do it casually, with so much confidence there could be no doubt.
+When Alia answered, she did it casually, with so much confidence there could be no doubt.